 4 Adjusted EBITDA: the measure the Australian Unity Group uses in assessing the operating performance of its business segments.
 This measurement basis excludes the effects of tax, depreciation and amortisation, interest on external borrowings and investment income.
-It also excludes Australian Unity Group overheads and other material non-recurring and investment income.
-It also excludes Australian Unity Group overheads and other material non-recurring and investment income.
-It also excludes Australian Unity Group overheads and other material non-recurring and investment income.
-It also excludes Australian Unity Group overheads and other material non-recurring and investment income.
-It also excludes Australian Unity Group overheads and other material non-recurring and investment income.
-It also excludes Australian Unity Group overheads and other material non-recurring and investment income.
-It also excludes Australian Unity Group overheads and other material non-recurring and investment income.
-The properties of th
+It also excludes Australian Unity Group overheads and other material non-recurring expenditure.